hamidgholami/terraform_lab/06-navigate-terraform-workflow/README.md

 # Navigate Terraform workflow

+There are many different ways to use Terraform:
+1. As an individual user
+2. A single team
+3. An entire organization at scale.
 ### The Core Terraform Workflow
 - The core Terraform workflow has three steps:
   1. **Write** - Author infrastructure as code.